The Five Chinese Zodiac Elements: How To Discover Yours And The Meaning Behind It

 Fire

-Joy, laughter, and passion are typically associated with the fire element.
-The desire for excitement and new experience is ever-persistent.
+Joy, laughter, and passion are typically associated with the Fire element.
+The desire for excitement and new experiences is ever-persistent.
 The constant flickering and wavering of flames is symbolic of one’s constantly flowing energy.
-Sometimes this sentiment can be a little too intense leading to anxiety or unease, but it serves as a reminder to maintain equilibrium, never losing that energy and burning out.
+Sometimes, this sentiment can be a little too intense, leading to anxiety or unease, but it serves as a reminder to maintain equilibrium, never losing that energy and burning out.

 Water

-The water element is associated with fear and is often tied to darkness and cold.
+The Water element is associated with fear and is often tied to darkness and cold.
 This fear, however, provides one with an awareness of the potential dangers or obstacles that could knock us off course in the ebbs and flows of our life path.
+When the Water element is in harmony, one can find that their willpower and endurance become stronger.

 Earth

-The Earth element represents worry, concern, and melancholy.
-Other emotions tied to Earth are pensiveness, overanalysis, and obsessiveness, which one needs to be aware of so as to prevent this element from leading them to be overly controlling.
+The Earth element represents worry, concern, sympathy, and melancholy.
+Other emotions tied to Earth are pensiveness, overanalysis, and obsessiveness, which one needs to be aware of to prevent this element from leading them to be overly controlling.
+Balancing the Earth element can result in one having better analytical skills and stronger concentration.

 Metal

-Metal is associated with sadness or grief, as it represents an inability to be perfect.
-Serving as a reminder to remain stoic, strong, and resolute, metal also can prevent us from relaxing and letting go.
+Metal is associated with sadness or grief as it represents an inability to be perfect.
+Although these types of emotions aren’t exactly pleasant to experience, they’re a part of life and unavoidable.
+Serving as a reminder to remain stoic, strong, and resolute, Metal also can prevent us from relaxing and letting go.
+However, a balanced Metal element will allow one to better process grief and sadness so as not to be consumed by it.

 Wood

-Wood as an element is tied to anger, frustration, and disappointment.
+Wood, as an element, is tied to anger, frustration, and disappointment.
 As wood expands, it can become gnarled and stunted if it is not allowed to grow.
+To enhance decisiveness, action, and motivation, one must achieve harmony with this element.

 Which Chinese Zodiac Sign Elements are Compatible?